Dynamics Business Central Manufacturing EDI explained

 The EDI Translator is often provided by a VAN and is the software that allows the mapping of your ERP data into a format acceptable by your trading partner.
 The EDI document is transferred through a VAN or sometimes directly sent via FTP to a trading partner.

-When the document arrives, it needs to be “decrypted” into a format that your EDI system in Business Central can handle.
-Therefore the receiver must have the EDI Translator program.
+When the document arrives, it needs to be “decrypted” into a format that your Business Central EDI system can handle.
+Therefore the receiver must have the EDI Translator software.
 Very high-end ERP systems will have a native EDI Translator module, but very few mid-market systems have these built-in.

-As a rule of thumb, a setup and installation for EDI in Microsoft Dynamics 365 Business Central will cost in the range of $15,000-$20,000 USD to implement for your first trading partner and document set, and $3000-$5000 for each additional trading partner and set of documents.
+As a rule of thumb, Dynamics Business Central EDI setup and installation will cost in the $15,000-$20,000 USD to implement for your first trading partner and document set, and $3000-$5000 for each additional trading partner and set of documents.
 The software can be on top of that, although software that is more costly sometimes has lower setup fees.

 Cloud solutions can lower this cost somewhat, although usually at the expense of higher per-transaction fees.
 Monthly EDI pricing varies and is often higher if there is no per-transaction fee, and lower if there are per-transaction fees.